Rice

 Historical & Cultural Context

-Symbolically associated with nourishment, purity, and simplicity.
+Symbolically associated with nourishment, simplicity, and purity.

 Key Minerals & Constituents